Thomas Jordan Trust

 Benefits may be given to supplement otherwise available benefits where it can be shown that the otherwise available benefit only partly meets a demonstrated need.

-Grants may be given for the relief of emergencies not covered by other programs.
+Grants may be given to relieve emergencies not covered by other programs.

-There may also be a need to provide some grants to those who have long-term needs.
-This was likely recognized by Thomas Jordan in his time and there are still residents today who, even with their best efforts, earn only very limited income.
+There may also be a need to provide grants to those with long-term needs.
+Thomas Jordan likely recognized this in his time, and there are still residents today who, even with their best efforts, earn only very limited income.

 The Town Manager shall have the authority to authorize individual grants of up to $500.00 per household per year.